bblhd/osdev/README.md

-osdev
+pOSsum
 ===

 This is my personal hobbyist operating system, its not very good yet, but I am trying to fix that.

-It might be a bit silly and idiosyncratic sometimes.
+It is inspired by the operating system plan9 (from bell labs), microkernels, the '[suckless](https://suckless.org/)' community, and ideas such as [Permacomputing](https://permacomputing.net/).
+I hope to create a system that is accessible, highly usable in simple ways, and maybe even at times, beautiful.

-Also my custom build script may not be very robust, so yeah (as in it may not work on your machine).
+It's more likely going to be a little bit silly.

-You may wonder why I didn't just use make.
+PS: the name specifically refers to the [Australian possum](https://en.wikipedia.org/wiki/Phalangeriformes), rather than the [American opossum](https://en.wikipedia.org/wiki/Opossum).

 Building
 ---